Matthes-Kdr/pixel-ruler/README.md

 # Further extension options

-- Function to clear window from all drawned lines
+- [X] Function to clear window from all drawned lines

-- Function to sum the distances of multiple lines
+- [ ] Function to sum (or/and subtract) the distances of multiple lines (e.g. while pressing "+" or "-" key)

-- Function to label each line with its distance
+- [ ] Function to label each line with its distance